 : How do I pay?

 A: There are normally two payments – the deposit to book and confirm, then the balance.
-Most of our customers use the simple, safe and trusted method of PayPal to pay the booking deposit, generally 20-30% of the trip price.
+Most of our customers are now paying by direct bank transfers in their preferred currency, such as Euro, USD and many others.
+We also use the simple, safe and trusted method of PayPal to pay the booking deposit, generally 20-30% of the trip price.
 However, there are those who are already in Thailand and just make a quick Thai bank transfer or deposit.
-The final balance is most commonly paid in cash direct to the dive center on the day of departure, or even return.
+The final balance is most commonly paid in cash direct to the dive center on the day of departure.
 Nearly all of them accept credit cards, but may charge 3%.
 Several of our trips involve the customers being driven directly to Tab Lamu Pier, where there are ATMs, but no credit card swipe machines.
 It’s good to be prepared in advance.
 ATMs in Thailand can be unreliable and foreign banks suspicious of card abuse abroad, especially in this part of the world.
 Have cash, or a plan B.

 : Is equipment included?